Vadskye/Rise/docs/standard_effects.md

 * Non-strikes only:
   * +0 levels: add glancing blow mechanic
     * Mathematically, this should be +2 levels to match +1 accuracy.
-However, at high levels the game plays better if this effect is common, so it's just free for rank 3 or higher abilities.
+However, at high levels the game plays better if this effect is common, so it's free.
     * This should not be found on spells below rank 3 to make sure the game plays differently at different levels, and to solve accuracy-related math.
   * +1 levels: enemies only